Common questions about our services

 The prescriptions we provide are private, not NHS prescriptions, so a fee will be due to any pharmacy that dispense the items.
 However, many private prescription fees are lower than the NHS minimum dispensing fee, currently £9 per item on the prescription (not the total for every item on the prescription).

-Please note, we cannot provide prescriptions for controlled drugs (like many Barbituates and Opiates).
+Please note, we cannot provide prescriptions for many controlled drugs (like Barbituates and Opiates).
 All prescriptions are provided at the sole discretion of the doctor.

 If you need a repeat prescription you will need to have follow-up consultations (additional fees apply) every three months, so we can ensure we are prescribing safely.

 No, we are not able to provide prescriptions for controlled drugs.
 We may be able to provide Schedule 4 controlled drugs (like some sleeping pills) at the discretion of the doctor.

 We are pleased to be able to provide repeat prescriptions (subject to a £10 fee per prescription) for up to 3 months.